 5. Incorrectly applying deposits to invoices:

-One of the profound QuickBooks mistakes is to be negligible on applying for customer payments against the invoices.
+One of the profound QuickBooks Errors is to be negligible on applying for customer payments against the invoices.
 When you open the report of your accounts and witness the balances on the reports that you are clueless about because you did not enter the details as per the invoice, it can get extremely problematic while you are closing the accounts.

 You should always enter the data on accounts from invoices to deposits in order to avoid any miscalculation which can lead to a penalty while taxation of your funds takes place.